Virginia Sea Grant Symposium 2024 connecting in all directions

 Image of two people examining a research poster.

-FORMATTING INSTRUCTIONS:
+POSTER FORMATTING INSTRUCTIONS:

 The format and amount of information shown in the posters should be tailored to its size, so please do not use a shrunken version of an old poster.